 Above all else, everyone should feel safe at work.
 A workplace where everyone is respected will put people in a position to do their best work.
 Cultivate an environment that welcomes all feedback and allows employees to be who they are at work.

-“I think the single best thing that they can do is blameless retros,” said Harper.
+“I think the single best thing that they can do is blameless retros,” Harper said.
 “The key is to focus on learning, not blame, so that everyone on the team can operate at a higher level.”
 Don’t be afraid to admit when you’ve made a leadership mistake — owning up to mistakes makes your team more confident that you’re willing to learn and grow.

 At Ada Developers Academy, inclusivity depends on a constant practice of accountability, according to Sato.
 Regular self-reflection enables her organization to stay on top of issues — that constant evolution has turned it into a place where tech workers from all backgrounds have a strong voice.